How shipping discounts work

 Promotional shipping rules apply to all listings which you've specified have a combined shipping discount.

 Buyers will be able to see these discounts highlighted in your listings.

-Here's how to set up a promotional shipping discount:
+To set up a promotional shipping discount:

 - On the Combined payments and shipping discounts - opens in new window or tab page, select Create or Edit beneath Promotional shipping rule.

-- Fill in your conditions, and select Next.
+- Fill in your conditions and select Next.

-- Review your rule and then Save.
+- Review your rule, then Save.

 Shipping carrier discounts let you pass some or all of your savings along to your buyers.
 You have two options for offering carrier discounts to your buyers:

 - Set up a flat discount off retail or daily rates for domestic and international shipments across all carriers (USPS, FedEx, and UPS)